-The IRS has an administrative appeals process that works with taxpayers to try to settle tax disputes in an effort to avoid formal court hearings.
-The role of Appeals is to make an independent review of a tax dispute and to consider the positions taken by both the taxpayer and the Service.
+The IRS works with taxpayers to try to settle tax disputes in an effort to avoid court proceedings through an administrative appeals process.
+The role of Appeals is to make an independent review of a tax dispute and to consider the positions taken by both the taxpayer and the IRS.
 The Appeals unit strives to resolve tax disputes in a fair way and remain impartial to both parties.

 The IRS will send you a report and/or letter that will explain the proposed adjustments or proposed or taken collection action.
-The letter also tells you of your right to request a conference with an Appeals or Settlement Officer, as well as how to make your request for a conference.
-In addition to examination adjustments, many other things can be appealed such as penalties, interest, trust fund recovery penalties, offers in compromise, liens, and levies.
-If you request an Appeals conference, be prepared with records and documentation to support your position.
+The correspondence also tells you of your right to request a conference with an Appeals or Settlement Officer, as well as how to make your request for a conference.
+In addition to examination adjustments, many other things can be appealed such as penalties, interest, trust fund recovery penalties, liens, levies, and offers in compromise.
+If you request an Appeals conference, be prepared to support your position with records and documentation.

 Appeals conferences are informal meetings.
-You may represent yourself or have an attorney, accountant, or an individual enrolled to practice before the IRS, represent you.
-If you do not reach agreement with the Appeals or Settlement Officer, or you do not wish to appeal within the IRS, you may appeal certain actions through the courts.
+You may represent yourself or have an attorney, accountant, or an individual enrolled to practice before the IRS represent you.
+If you don't reach an agreement with the Appeals or Settlement Officer or you don't wish to appeal within the IRS, you may appeal certain actions through the courts.

-For further information on the appeals process and information on how to stop interest from accruing on any anticipated liability, refer to Publication 5 (PDF), Your Appeal Rights and How To Prepare A Protest If You Don't Agree, and Publication 556, Examination of Returns, Appeal Rights and Claims for Refund.
+For further information on the appeals process and information on how to stop interest from accruing on any anticipated liability, refer to Publication 5 (PDF), Your Appeal Rights and How to Prepare a Protest If You Don't Agree, and Publication 556, Examination of Returns, Appeal Rights and Claims for Refund.
 You can also refer to Publication 1660 (PDF), Collection Appeal Rights.
-Learn more about Appeals on IRS.gov where you will find information about alternative dispute resolution processes, technical guidance, international programs, and more.
+Visit Appeals to find information about alternative dispute resolution processes, technical guidance, international programs, and more.

-You can also learn more about the Appeals process by reviewing The Appeals Examination Process and The Appeals Collection Process YouTube videos.
+You can also learn more about the Appeals process by reviewing the Appeals Process: Exam Issues YouTube video.
 Get the latest Appeals news, information, and settlement guidelines by following the IRS News and IRS Tax Professionals Twitter accounts as well.